Like most things, investment advisor marketing starts with Google. Building your web presence is the first step toward a robust marketing plan.

 The answer is content marketing.

 Content marketing is an inbound marketing practice in which you advertise your business through creating and sharing relevant, informative, and entertaining content.
-With engaging content and effective lead generation methodologies, prospects will find their way to you over traditional outbound marketing methods.
+With engaging content and effective lead generation methodologies, prospects will find their way to you over traditional outbound advisor marketing methods.

 Content can mean anything from a tweet to an annual report, but some of the most common types include: